top of page

 Signs of a Stroke

-Remember the acronym, BE-FAST or simply FAST.
-As Duke University outlines in their blog post, "Know the Signs of Stroke" BE-FAST is a widely known acronym and the main process in identifying a stroke in yourself or a loved one.
-Follow it when identifying a stroke and take the proper steps to receive emergency medical care for yourself or a loved one.
+Remember the acronym BE-FAST or simply FAST.
+As Duke University outlines in their blog post, "Know the Signs of Stroke," BE-FAST is a widely known acronym and the main process for identifying a stroke in yourself or a loved one.
+Follow it when identifying a stroke and take the proper steps to receive emergency medical care.

-B - Balance: Is there immediately recognizable issues with balance and/or coordination?
+• B - Balance: Is there an immediately recognizable issue with balance and/or coordination?

-F - Face Drooping: Is the person experiencing face numbness or drooping?
-As Duke University's Debbe Geiger writes, you can ask the person to smile if you are with them at the time of a potential stroke and identify the F portion of this acronym.
+• F - Face Drooping: Is the person experiencing face numbness or drooping?
+You can ask the person to smile if you are with them at the time of a potential stroke to identify this symptom.

 Understanding Stroke Rehabilitation and Recovery